Skip links

 DBT emphasizes the development of a "life worth living," encouraging individuals to pursue meaningful goals and engage in activities that promote well-being.
 By focusing on long-term fulfillment rather than short-term relief, DBT can help support sustained recovery and reduce the likelihood of returning to substance use.

-Modes of Treatment
+Modes of Dialectical Behavior Therapy Treatment

 Individual Therapy

 DBT sessions using this mode of therapy are delivered through secure video conferencing or phone calls.
 This can improve access for individuals who cannot attend therapy in person, due to distance, mobility, or scheduling conflicts (among other challenges).
-Telehealth maintains continuity of care while allowing clients to practice skills in their environments.
+Telehealth maintains continuity of care while allowing individuals to practice skills in their environments.

 DBT treatment can be offered as part of structured, intensive programs that combine multiple therapy modalities daily or several times per week.
-These programs can provide more frequent support for clients with severe symptoms or high risk.
+These programs can provide more frequent support for individuals with severe symptoms or high risk.

 Therapist with clipboard explaining concepts while in individual therapy session